ctkelley/SIAMFANLEquations.jl/README.md

 This package has been tested on Julia 1.5. __It no longer works on 1.0!__ It may still work on 1.4, but I make no promises.

-If you're reading this after I announced the package, then I've registered the packkage.
+If you're reading this after I announced the package, then I've registered the package.
 Type this

 ```
 ] add SIAMFANLEquations